-Today we are the world reference in Small Domestic Equipment, being the number one in various different product categories and in numerous geographic areas,” says Philippe Martelo, Director Finance Information Technology at Groupe SEB, “and we aim to be the global benchmark in our Industry.
+Today we are the world reference in Small Domestic Equipment, being the number one in various different product categories and in numerous geographic areas, and we aim to be the global benchmark in our Industry.
 Our purpose is to make daily life simpler and more wonderful for consumers throughout the world, by creating new products and services that meet people’s current needs and anticipate their individual aspirations and desires.
 I think these aspects of our purpose, as well as our mission to create lasting value by making strong profitability a priority, are something we share with Board International!

 As with most businesses, Groupe SEB faced challenges in its performance management activities, including raw material price volatility, market and distribution consolidation, the emergence of disruptive business models, and the acceleration of changes within the industry.
 SEB had dedicated substantial resources to budgeting and forecasting, but its processes were manually intensive, lacked agility, and were not always strategically aligned.

-Our pre-existing reporting system based on SAP BW was complex and included a lot of analytical dimensions and axes that were difficult to feed, which resulted in a time-consuming process.
-The tools were designed for experts; therefore our Finance users could not gain autonomy from the IT Department” – highlighted Philippe.
-“As we must cope with increasing volumes of data, the previous system hampered flexibility, as well as lacking the planning and forecasting capabilities to control, handle, and properly make the most of our big sets of data.
-We were suffering from the “heaviness” of the system and its complexity, which became functional limits and technical shortcomings.
-The executive committee was starting to complain about the rigidity of our processes: it was time-consuming to calculate our standard costs, make updates related to a change in the volume of our factories, and so on.”
+Our pre-existing reporting system, based on SAP BW, was complex and included a lot of analytical dimensions and axes that were difficult to feed, resulting in a time-consuming process.
+The tools were designed for experts; therefore our Finance users could not gain autonomy from the IT Department.
+As we must cope with increasing volumes of data, the previous system hampered flexibility, as well as lacking the planning and forecasting capabilities to control, handle, and properly make the most of our big sets of data.
+We were suffering from the 'heaviness' of the system and its complexity, which became functional limits and technical shortcomings.
+The executive committee was starting to complain about the rigidity of our processes: it was time-consuming to calculate our standard costs, make updates related to a change in the volume of our factories, and so on.

-“For us the Agile approach was important because we needed to implement a flexible solution” comments Philippe.
-“In the traditional approach the quality is so-so; you never meet your budget and you never meet your deadlines.
-Instead, with the Agile approach your variables are no longer the calendar or your means, but the scope… and you always meet your objectives!”
+For us, the Agile approach was important because we needed to implement a flexible solution.
+In the traditional approach the quality is so-so; you never meet your budget and you never meet your deadlines.
+Instead, with the Agile approach, your variables are no longer the calendar or your means but the scope… and you always meet your objectives!

-The Selection Process: Searching for one platform to build many applications
+The selection process: Searching for one platform to build many applications

 The robustness of Groupe SEB’s management schemes, master data, reporting processes, and tools provided the opportunity to confidently introduce a lighter and more flexible Enterprise Performance Management solution; one which was straightforward, user-friendly, intuitive, visual, and would provide more agility, increased speed, and state of the art reporting.